vippsas/vipps-psp-api/vipps-psp-api-faq.md

 ## What is a network token?

 Network tokens are payment credentials that replace the card details for online payments.

 Every merchant gets a unique token for the card, so a network token can not be shared between businesses.
+This also means that it's possible to invalidate the token used by one merchant without invalidating the other tokens.

 The EMVco token is not considered
 [PCI DSS sensitive](https://www.pcisecuritystandards.org/document_library/?document=pci_dss).